MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-embedded-data-connections-in-office.md

 ## Create a Secure Store target application
 <a name="part2"> </a>

 You must create a target application in Secure Store that contains the credentials that you created for data access.
-This target application can then be specified in data-connected workbooks and will be used by when it refreshes data in the workbook.
+This target application can then be specified in data-connected Excel workbooks and will be used by Excel Online when it refreshes data in the workbook.